HyperBDR/docs/src/userguide/poc/vmware-pre-settings.md

 #### Step07: Ready to complete

-Confirm the created information then click Finish to start creation.
+Confirm the created information then click **"Finish"** to start creation.

 ![vmware-pre-settings-8.png](./images/vmware-pre-settings-8.png)